-The GA/FP will be expected to include a substantial amount of original, theoretical, analytic and empirical work and be 10,000 to 12,000 words in length (depending on the type of GA/FP), excluding appendices.
-Precise details about the length of all types of GA/FP are given in the latter sections.
+The GA/FP is expected to include a substantial amount of original theoretical, analytic and empirical work and be 12,000 to 15,000 words in length excluding appendices.
+Precise details about the length of all types of GA/FP are given below.